Lights Out (Sugarcult album)

+Recording and production

+The band’s record label Artemis Records had been absorbed by V2 Records prior to the release.
+Guitarist Marko DeSantis described the era as the band’s "grand arrival" after years of building a fanbase, though the label's power felt less stable than they initially hoped.
+DeSantis viewed the album as a "two-part dissertation": one half focused on self-medication through one-night stands and the other on frustration with the music industry.

+Gavin MacKillop served as producer and recording engineer, Tom Lord-Alge handled the mixing at South Beach Studios, bringing his signature high-energy "glossed production" to the tracks and Steve Marcussen mastered the album at Marcussen Mastering.
+The sessions took place across three primary studios in Los Angeles: Full Kilt Studios, Sage & Sound and Music Friends Studios.
+The album made extensive use of Pro Tools engineering, with a team including Kyle Homme, Mauro Rubbi, Tim Pagnotta, and Vince Jones.
+Additional instrumental layers like the E-Bow and keyboards were provided by session musicians Martyn LeNoble and Victor Indrizzo.
+The band moved away from the "carefree, punky anthems" of their debut toward a more "serious, hard-rock stance".
+Frontman Pagnotta adopted a "rougher" and "scruffier" vocal delivery compared to earlier releases, which critics noted added to the album's mature, albeit darker, atmosphere.

 Release

 On June 12, Lights Out was announced for release.
 "Do It Alone" was released to radio on July 18; the song's music video was posted online on August 4, 2006.
 On August 24, 2006, Lights Out was made available for streaming, before being released on September 12 through Fearless/V2.
 The next day, an alternative video for "Do It Alone" was posted online.
 In September and October, the band went on a headlining tour, with support from the Spill Canvas, Halifax, Maxeen, and So They Say.
 Following this, they appeared at the Bamboozle Left festival, and toured the US throughout November 2006 with the Pink Spiders.
 In April and May 2007, the band supported Talib Kweli on the Virgin College Mega Tour in the US.
 In August 2007, the band headlined the Bay Area Indie Music Festival.

+Reception

+Critics generally describe the album as a solid but "safe" pop-punk record.
+A critic from Sputnikmusic praised the album for being "catchy as hell," particularly highlighting the opening intro and the track "Dead Living".